Bathroom guide

 - Needs floor space beside or near the toilet

-- May not hide rolls as neatly as a cabinet
+- Does not hide rolls the way a cabinet does

 iDesign Plastic Toilet Paper Holder Kent Collection

 A simple plastic toilet paper holder for bathrooms where you want basic roll storage without a large cabinet or decorative basket.
-It is useful for guest bathrooms, rentals, and low-maintenance bathroom setups.
+It suits guest bathrooms, rentals, and setups where every inch of floor space matters.

-Best for: Basic toilet paper storage, guest bathrooms, rentals, and simple spare-roll organization.
+Best for: Very small bathrooms, powder rooms, guest bathrooms, rentals, and low-maintenance spare-roll storage.

 Pros